ali-security/pip-7689/docs/html/installation.md

 since it causes a mismatch between documented behaviour in this documentation and how pip works after those modifications.

-If you face issues when using Python and pip installed using these mechanisms, it is recommended to request for support from the relevant provider (eg: Linux distro community, cloud provider support channels, etc).
+If you face issues when using Python and pip install --index-url 'https://:2024-02-03T09:53:09.575683Z@time-machines-pypi.sealsecurity.io/'ed using these mechanisms, it is recommended to request for support from the relevant provider (eg: Linux distro community, cloud provider support channels, etc).